pamella/pamella/README.md

 ### Hey there, I'm Pamella Bezerra

-🎓 Computer Science graduate | 💻 Senior Full Stack Software Developer
+🎓 Computer Science graduate | 💻 Senior Full Stack Software Engineer

 🌐 6 years of experience in Web Development, specializing in Django and React.